sergiusens/snappy-docs/build-snaps/metadata.md

 ### Stopping daemons

-To provide a clean way to stop a daemon, you can provide a `stop-command` with an additional `stop-timeout` in seconds.
+To provide a clean way to stop a daemon, you can provide a `stop-command` with an additional `stop-timeout`.
 In case the `stop-command` does not successfully terminate the daemon in the timeout duration, it will be terminated with `SIGTERM` (and ultimately with `SIGKILL` if `SIGTERM` fails).

 ```yaml
 apps: